 Add To Favorites

-Use Crayola Washable Watercolors, Watercolor Brushes, and Markers on watercolor paper to create the underwater scene described by your partner.
+Use Crayola Washable Watercolors, Watercolor Brushes, and Markers on watercolor paper to create the underwater scene described by one's partner.
 Experiment with different effects on wet and dry paper using techniques such as these: Bubbles-Create bubbles by leaving small circles of white paper.
 Surround the bubble with black marker.
 Outlines-Outline objects in black marker so they "jump" off the page, or leave white edges around lines.
 Color blending-Mix colors before or after placing paint on the paper.
 For intense colors, blend two dark colors with very little water.

 Mount paintings on black construction paper with Crayola Washable Glue Sticks to make an aquarium-like frame for exhibit.